CompuCell3D/PythonScriptingManual/docs/steering_changing_python_parameters_using_UI.rst

             target_vol = self.get_steering_param('target_vol')
             lambda_vol = self.get_steering_param('lambda_vol')

-            for cell in self.cellList:
+            for cell in self.cell_list:

                 cell.targetVolume = target_vol
                 cell.lambdaVolume = lambda_vol

 Inside ``process_steering_panel_data`` (the function has to be called exactly that) we read the current value indicated in the steering panel using convenience function ``get_steering_param`` .
 In our example we are reading two parameter values from the panel -``target_val`` and ``lambda_val``.
 Once we fetched the values from the panel we iterate over all cells and modify ``targetVolume`` and ``lambdaVolume`` parameters of every cell.

 **Important**: ``process_steering_panel_data`` gets called only when the user modified the values in the steering panel by either moving a slider, changing entry in the pull-down list or changing the parameter value using text field.
 This means that potentially expensive loops that alter parameters are not executed every MCS but only if panel entries have changed. you can manually check if the panel values have changed by adding to your code steppable's convenience function ``steering_param_dirty()``.
-You do not have to do that but just in case you would like to get a flag indicating whether panel has change or not all that's required is simple code like that:
+You do not have to do that but just in case you would like to get flag indicating whether panel has change or not all that's required is simple code like that:

 .. code-block:: python

     def process_steering_panel_data(self):
-        print 'all dirty flag=', self.steering_param_dirty()
+        print('all dirty flag=', self.steering_param_dirty())

 As you can see by adding two functions to the steppable - ``add_steering_panel`` and  ``process_steering_panel_data`` you